Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 );

-Batch Test Generation with codex exec
+Batch test generation with codex exec

 For teams adopting contract testing across an existing codebase, codex exec enables non-interactive batch generation8: